pricillazikhona-cpu/Zikhona-Bam/README.md

-# Zikhona-Bam
-Aspiring IT professional with skills in PC hardware upgrades, troubleshooting, and network configuration.
-CompTIA A+ &amp; Network+ certified, with projects showcasing technical support, automation, and AI integration.
+Hi there 👋, my name is Zikhona Bam.
+I’m an aspiring IT professional skilled in PC hardware upgrades, troubleshooting, and network configuration.
+CompTIA A+ & Network+ certified, with projects in technical support, automation, and AI integration.
+Passionate about continuous learning and innovation.